Governance – Managing the Village Hall Charity

 - External contracts for higher value goods and services will be put out to tender when the council of management considers it to be appropriate.

 We rely heavily on volunteers to undertake the many tasks required to operate the hall and recreation ground, and to run village social events.
-Anybody who wishes to contribute ideas, or help in any form is asked to contact us.
+Anybody who wishes to contribute ideas, or help in any form is asked to contact us or attend one of our AGMs.

 Additional policy documentation

-Our Booking Terms & Conditions of Hire, Privacy & GDPR policy, including procedures for accidents and fire, our Health and Safety Policy and our Child Protection Policy, can be found in our DropBox account – your welcome to view.
+Our Booking Terms & Conditions of Hire, Privacy & GDPR policy, including procedures for accidents and fire, our Health and Safety Policy and our Child Protection Policy, can be found in our DropBox account – which you’re welcome to view.